EDUTRUE: MAY THE TRUTH BE KNOWN BEFORE LOVE HAS FLOWN . . .

 EDUTRUE UPDATE

-Spring 2006 finds me still attending SDCCD Continuing Education classes, but without the same zeal and commitment to improving the educational environment itself.
-My experience here has shown me that faculty and staff are here essentially for the paycheck and so-called career advancement first and foremost.
+Spring 2010 found me still attending SDCCD Continuing Education classes, but without the same zeal and commitment to improving the outer educational environment itself.
+My experience in this District, like perhaps your experience in your own, has shown me that faculty and staff are here essentially for the paycheck and so-called career advancement first and foremost.
 The progressive ideals surrounding a student-centered educational approach found in my essay series and documented correspondence with SDCCD officials are above the radar of those who I have encountered in this college district.
-Even administrative pseudo-concern and lip service for student empowerment seems to be drying up in the scramble for continued funding and program survival in this era of the shrinking budgetary pie.

 Hopefully, this website will continue to be a valuable resource for those with front-line enthusiasm for progressive educational reform.
 Please share this site with others who are enrolled or employed in an educational environment for the foreseeable future.
 The reform issues I have raised are likely to remain as long as there is such deep institutional resistance and denial.
 I will keep my school correspondence and grievance documentation available (page links provided below) as a reference that may serve your own activist activities.
 Elements of my past struggle may echo in your own struggle today, even though the documented dates (within my correspondence) will of course be much different.